department-of-vet-pathology-unizg/tutorials/README.md

 "_fastai v1 currently **supports Linux only**, and requires PyTorch v1 and Python 3.6 or later.
 Windows support is at an experimental stage: it should work fine but it's much slower and less well tested.
 Since Macs don't currently have good Nvidia GPU support, we do not currently prioritize Mac development._"

 Linux is also faster than Windows.
 Take a look at a [Clear Linux](https://clearlinux.org/), a Linux OS developed by Intel and optimized for deep learning.
+It is ridiculously fast.

 # Our Position on Education